danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 ![slack app retro open](../images/slack-app-retro-open.png "slack app retro open")

 See [Part 2 of this series](../rails-slack-app-part2-slash-command-with-text-response) to learn how to setup your very first Slack Slash Command and handle it in Rails.

+## TODO

+* Update `slack-app-oauth-request-permissions.png` with the OAuth scopes and arrows pointing to each.
+Add explanation that Slack turns each of these into "plain English" for the end user to understand